 These times may change.

-In 1879 just 8 arc lamps bathed the Promenade in what was described as artificial sunshine
+History of Blackpool Illuminations - in 1879 just 8 arc lamps bathed the Promenade in what was described as artificial sunshine

 In May 1912, lights were erected on Princess Parade to mark Blackpool’s first royal visit – Princess Louise officially opened this new section of Promenade.